-- Article 16 (1) Pursuant to the provisions of Cabinet Office Order, once the Prime Minister has certified a qualified consumer organization as referred to in Article 13, paragraph (1), the Prime Minister is to issue public notice of its name and address, the office address at which it will provide services related to the right to demand an injunction, and the date of the certification, as well as notify the qualified consumer organization in writing to that effect. - (2) A qualified consumer organization must post an easily visible indication that it is a qualified consumer organization in the office at which it provides the services related to the right to demand an injunction, pursuant to the provisions of Cabinet Office Order. - (3) A person that is not a qualified consumer organization must not use any letters or characters in its name that is likely to mislead the public to believe that it is a qualified consumer organization, and must not give any indication regarding its operations that is likely mislead the public to believe that it is a qualified consumer organization.
+- Article 16 (1) Pursuant to the provisions of Cabinet Office Order, once the prime minister has certified a qualified consumer organization as referenced in Article 13, paragraph (1), the prime minister is to issue public notice of its name and address, the office address at which it will provide services related to demanding cease and desist or seeking injunctive relief, and the date of the certification, as well as notify the qualified consumer organization in writing to that effect. - (2) A qualified consumer organization must post an easily visible indication that it is a qualified consumer organization in the office at which it provides the services related to demanding cease and desist or seeking injunctive relief, pursuant to the provisions of Cabinet Office Order. - (3) A person that is not a qualified consumer organization must not use any letters or characters in its name that is likely to mislead the public to believe that it is a qualified consumer organization, and must not give any indication regarding its operations that is likely mislead the public to believe that it is a qualified consumer organization.